Kbitt/vuex-typekit/README.md

                     .map(({ index }) => index)
                     .sort()
                     .reverse()
-                    .forEach(index => commit('REMOVE_TODO', { index }))
+                    .forEach(index => commit.typed('REMOVE_TODO', { index }))
             },
             removeTodo: ({ state, getters, commit }, { index }) => {
                 const todo = getters.filtered[index]
                 const idx = state.todos.indexOf(todo)
-                commit('REMOVE_TODO', { index: idx })
+                commit.typed('REMOVE_TODO', { index: idx })
             },
             setDone: ({ state, commit, getters }, { index, done }) => {
                 const todo = getters.filtered[index]
                 const realIndex = state.todos.indexOf(todo)
-                commit('SET_DONE', { index: realIndex, done })
+                commit.typed('SET_DONE', { index: realIndex, done })
             },
             setText: ({ state, commit, getters }, { index, text }) => {
                 const todo = getters.filtered[index]
                 const realIndex = state.todos.indexOf(todo)
-                commit('SET_TEXT', { index: realIndex, text })
+                commit.typed('SET_TEXT', { index: realIndex, text })
             },
         },
     })
 )
 ```

 `createModule` takes all of our interfaces and requires typed implementations.
 The payloads of mutations and actions are all inferred from the interfaces, so they do not need to be explicitly declared again.
-In the actions, `commit`, `dispatch` and `getters` are all typed, so they only accept valid mutation/action type names for the local module, and only accept the correct type of payload (or no payload).
-If you want to use the untyped `commit` and `dispatch`, you can still call `commit.any` and `dispatch.any`, respectively.
+In the actions, we have typed versions of `commit` and `dispatch` accessible via `commit.typed` and `dispatch.typed`, and `getters`/`rootGetters` are fully typed (if interfaces for those are provided), so they only accept valid mutation/action type names for the local module, and only accept the correct type of payload (or no payload).
+Calling `commit` and `dispatch` still works like normal untyped calls.
 You can also create separate mutation trees, action trees, etc., with the matching `createMutations`, `createActions`, etc., functions, allowing you to create them separately from your module.

 ## Hooks for composition-api